the64man1/Team_Profile_Generator/README.md

 I wanted to build my skills in creating classes and handling the object data stored in classes

-With this program, a user can use the command line to easily generatea team profile page
+With this program, a user can use the command line to easily generate a team profile page

 I learned how to structure classes and subclasses and how to build Jest testing files to verify that my classes and methods are running appropriately